nwheels-io/NWheels/README.md

     return microservice.Run(args);
 }
 ```

 #### HelloWorldTx.cs - business logic

-Although business logic for this demo is trivial, there's more under the hood.
-Default web stack includes RESTful API endpoint.
-Based on the method signature, the endpoint transparently allows invocation through HTTP and other protocols.
+Business logic for this demo is trivial.
+It is captured in a _transaction script component_ class.

 ```
-[TransactionScriptComponent]
-[SecurityCheck.AllowAnonymous]
+[TransactionScriptComponent, SecurityCheck.AllowAnonymous]
 public class HelloWorldTx
 {
     [TransactionScriptMethod]